 Maximum Loan-to-Value (LTV) Ratio

-The maximum loan-to-value (LTV) ratio for an FHA cash out refinance is 85% under most circumstances.
+The maximum loan-to-value (LTV) ratio for an FHA cash out refinance is 80%.
 The LTV ratio represents the total amount of debt on a property divided by the value of the property being financed.
-For example, if you are taking out an $85,000 mortgage on a property valued at $100,000, the LTV ratio is 85% ($85,000 / $100,000 = 85%).
-Although the maximum LTV ratio for an FHA cash our refinance is lower than the LTV ratio permitted for a standard FHA loan (96.5%), it is higher than the LTV ratio for many other cash out refinance programs, which enables borrowers to take out more money.
+For example, if you are taking out an $80,000 mortgage on a property valued at $100,000, the LTV ratio is 80% ($80,000 / $100,000 = 80%).
+Although the maximum LTV ratio for an FHA cash our refinance is lower than the LTV ratio permitted for a standard FHA loan (96.5%), it is consistent with the LTV ratio for many other cash out refinance programs for a one unit property such as a home, condominium or co-op.
+Additionally, the 80% LTV ratio also applies to owner occupied two-to-four unit properties, which is higher than conventional loan guidelines for multi-unit properties.

 The minimum credit score required to qualify for an FHA cash out refinance is 500 for most applicants, which is lower than the score required by most conventional cash out refinance mortgage programs.
 This is why an FHA cash out refinance can be especially helpful for borrowers dealing with credit challenges.
 We recommend that you review your credit score six months to a year before you start the mortgage process to address potential issues.
 Please note that some lenders may apply their own minimum credit score requirement that is higher than program guideline so be sure to check with your lender to determine their qualification requirements.